-Vertical templates will render as horizontal accordions below the Responsive Threshold.
-However, the css becomes more complicated because accordion css is based on horizontal tab css, so you will need to code equivalent horizontal css to enable your vertical tabs to look good in a horizontal accordion.
+Vertical templates will also render as horizontal accordions below the Accordion responsive threshold.
+If you develop your own tab templates you will need to code equivalent horizontal css to enable your vertical tabs to look good in a horizontal accordion.
 Good strating points are the templates Vertical Left Starter and Vertical Right Starter.

 There are too many permutations to list them all, so the best way to find out is to have a play and experiment.